Bridgestone e6 Review: My Favorite Golf Ball Under $30?

 I’d also take a look at our full rundown of the best golf balls on the market right now.
 It’ll be a great resource in helping you find the right ball for your game.

-It’s also my go to if I’m in a pinch and need to buy balls at a club that are going to be full retail.
-For my game, they’ll perform well, and while I’m at the point now where I do notice some differences in tour balls like the Pro V1s or the Tour B – I still play many of my rounds with the e6 – and I think you should too.
+It’s also my go-to if I’m in a pinch and need to buy balls at a club that are going to be full retail.
+For my game, they’ll perform well, and while I’m at the point now where I do notice some differences in tour balls like the Pro V1s or the TP5 – I still play many of my rounds with the e6 – and I think you should too.

-I’ve been on the hunt to find the perfect golf ball for my game, for quite some time.
+I’ve perpetually been on the hunt to find the perfect ball for my game.

-After shooting an 82 and 83 a couple weeks ago, I’ve had 5 rounds in the high nineties recently, as my slice has come back it’s killed my confidence.
+After shooting an 82 and 83 a couple weeks ago, I’ve had 5 rounds in the nineties recently, as my slice has come back killed my confidence.

-So finding a ball that helps me on my off days, while allows me to excel on my good days is no easy task.
+So finding a ball that helps me on my off days, while allowing me to excel on my good days is no easy task.

 This is frustrating to say the least, and doesn’t help to build my confidence back up after a couple off rounds.